martinbaker/xtextadd/pbase/readme.md

 </ul>
 <table width="600">
   <tr>
     <td><p>In a java-like language we have blocks of code for things like a method declaration or a 'while' construct.
-We delineate these blocks using curly brackets as shown on the right: </p>
+We delineate these blocks using curly brackets (also known as braces) as shown on the right: </p>
       <p>That is, when the indent increases then a block starts and when the indent goes back to the previous value the block ends. </p></td>
     <td><table border="1">
       <tr>
         <td><pre>public void Fibonacci(int n){